Waller Creek: Historical Route

 Prior to 1929, the route of Waller Creek had a bulge in it, between second and third streets, that extended to present day IH35.
 This bulge can be seen going around Block 12 in the 1839 Waller Plan and on page 89 of the 1928 Austin city plan.

 In 1929 the creek was rerouted to its present route to allow for the creation of what is now known as Palm Park, one block east of the present day Austin Convention Center.
 Palm Park, in turn, was named after the nearby Palm School, which was a city run elementary school that operated from 1887 to 1976 and, in fact, was the largest elementary school in Austin in 1928.

+Waterloo Park

+The Waller Creek Tunnel inlet facility in Waterloo Park diverts floodwaters into an underground tunnel to prevent flash flooding.
+The Waterline tower is in the background.

+In 1975, 11 acre of a tract of land set aside for the expansion of Brackenridge Hospital became Waterloo Park.